Facts & Figures

 - The first telecast of Westminster was in 1948, three years before “I Love Lucy” premiered.

-- The dog show has been held in all four editions of Madison Square Garden, and is currently the only organization that has.
-Westminster has been held at Madison Square Garden in all but seven years of its existence.
+- The dog show has been held in all four editions of Madison Square Garden and is currently the only organization that has.
+Westminster has been held at Madison Square Garden in all but eight years of its existence.

-- The Empire State Building first honored Westminster by lighting its tower in the Westminster colors of purple and gold in 2004 and will do so again in 2016.
+- The Empire State Building began honoring Westminster by lighting its tower in the Westminster colors of purple and gold in 2004.

 - Only one time has the offspring of a Best In Show winner duplicated the feat.
 In 2000, the English Springer Spaniel Ch.
 Salilyn N’ Erin’s Shameless repeated the 1993 BIS accomplishment of her sire, Ch.
 Salilyn’s Condor.